matryer/oo/README.md

 ### Accessing overridden base methods

+If a child class overrides a method in the base class, you may still access the base class method using `instance.{BaseClassKind}.{method}` pattern.

     var BaseClass = oo.Class("BaseClass", {
       theMethod: function() {
         return "BASE method working with " + this.name;